By Rob Love, President & CEO of Love & Company

 With the consumer in mind, it’s imperative that master planning teams don’t just increase fees to cover increased costs and make a project financially viable.
 The first priority always is to ensure the project is priced right for the market.
-Then you can adjust other variables as needed, which Melissa and Brian will discuss in the blogs they wrote in this series.
+Then you can adjust other variables as needed, which we will discuss more in future blogs for this series.

 If your organization is thinking about an expansion or new senior living product, feel free to reach out to Tim Bracken at 410-207-0013 to explore how to get started with a market demand analysis.